Virtual outsourcing – considerations and benefits for small business

 • Converting your fixed costs into a variable cost that can be quickly scaled up or down as business dictates

-• Ability to start new projects quickly as you can easily take on more outsourced staff at short notice
+• Ability to start new projects quickly as the right support model can easily flex to your capacity needs

 • Saving money on training and support